-In addition, Liechtenstein will also benefit from Switzerland's future QA activities and its QA plan, as described in chp.
-1.2.3.1.
+In addition, Liechtenstein will also benefit from Switzerland's future QA activities and its QA plan.
 Because all important sectors were already reviewed by external experts, no future reviews are planned so far.

-1.2.3.3 Verification activities
+1.2.3.2 Verification activities

 Verification activities were conducted in various steps of the development of the inventory.
 As Liechtenstein compiles its inventory in close collaboration with Switzerland concerning the methods and models used, continuous comparison between the two inventories is taking place.